Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

-The $D_1(2430)$ and $D_1(2420)$ resonances listed in RPP~\cite{Zyla:2020zbs} can be assigned to the $1P$-wave mixed state $D(1P_1)$ and $D(1P'_1)$, respectively.
-For the broad resonance $D_1(2430)$, its average measured mass and width are $M_{exp}=2412\pm 9$ MeV and $\Gamma_{exp}=314\pm 29$ MeV, respectively~\cite{Zyla:2020zbs}.
-While for the narrow resonance $D_1(2420)$, its average measured mass and width are $M_{exp}=2422.1\pm 0.8$ MeV and $\Gamma_{exp}=31.3\pm 1.9$ MeV, respectively~\cite{Zyla:2020zbs}.
-The average mass splitting from the measurements, $\Delta M_{exp}\simeq 10$ MeV, is smaller than our prediction $\Delta M\simeq 30$ MeV.
 Taking the physical masses and predicted mixing angle $\theta_{1P}=-34^{\circ}$ for $D(1P_1)$ and $D(1P'_1)$, we calculate the strong decay properties, our results are listed in Table~\ref{Dmeson1PDecay}.
 It is seen that our predicted decay width of $D_1(2420)$ are in good agreement with the data, however, the predicted width of $D_1(2430)$ is slightly smaller than the lower limit of the measured width $\Gamma_{exp}=314\pm 29$ MeV.
 With the mixing angle $\theta_{1P}=-54.7^{\circ}$ extracted in the heavy quark limit, the theoretical width of $D_1(2430)$, $\Gamma\simeq 240$ MeV, is more close to the data.
 The predicted width of $D_1(2420)$, $\Gamma\simeq 17$ MeV, is slightly smaller than the PDG average value $\Gamma_{exp}=31.3\pm 1.9$ MeV, however, is in good agreement with the measurements, $\sim 20$ MeV, from Belle, BESIII, CDF, CLEO listed by PDG~\cite{Zyla:2020zbs}.
-In Fig.~\ref{D1P1PpiWidthandphi}, we show the dependencies of the decay widths of the $D_1(2430)$ and $D_1(2420)$ resonances on the mixing angle.
+In Fig.~\ref{D1P1PpiWidthandphi}, we show the dependence of the decay widths of the $D_1(2430)$ and $D_1(2420)$ resonances on the mixing angle.
 It is found that the decay widths are sensitive to the mixing angle.
 Taking the mixing angle around value extracted in the heavy quark limit, i.e. $\theta_{1P}=-(55\pm5)^{\circ}$, the predicted decay properties of the $D_1(2430)$ and $D_1(2420)$ resonances are consistent with the measurements.

-The mixing angle and resonance parameters of $D_1(2430)$ are waiting to be accurately determined in future experiments.
+The coupled-channel effects on the masses of the two $1^+$ states $D(1P_1)$ and $D(1P'_1)$ are further studied.
+Our results are shown in Fig~\ref{DDs1Ppurestatesmassshift}.
+It is seen that including the $D^*\pi$ loop correction, the mass shifts of $D(1P_1)$ and $D(1P'_1)$ are predicted to be $\Delta M\simeq 12$ and $5$~MeV, respectively.
+There are only small corrections of the coupled-channel effects to the masses of $D(1P_1)$ and $D(1P'_1)$, because their masses are far from the $D^*\pi$ threshold.

 In the $D_s$-meson family, the masses for the two mixed states $D_s(1P_1)$ and $D_s(1P'_1)$ are estimated to be $M=2528$ MeV and $M=2545$ MeV, respectively.
 Their masses is very close to the mass threshold of $D^*K$.
 The mass splitting between $D_s(1P_1)$ and $D_s(1P'_1)$ is estimated to be $\Delta M\simeq 17$ MeV, which is close to the predictions in Refs.~\cite{Zeng:1994vj,Lahde:1999ih}.
 The mixing angle $\theta_{1P}=-36.8^{\circ}$ is almost the same as that of the charmed sector, and is consistent with the determinations in Ref.~\cite{Godfrey:2015dva}.
 Adopting this mixing angle, masses, and wave functions determined from our potential model calculations, we study the two-body OZI-allowed strong decays, our results are listed in Table~\ref{Dsmeson1PDecay}.
 It is found that the low mass state $D_s(1P_1)$ may be a broad state with a width of $\Gamma\simeq 192$ MeV, while the high mass state $D_s(1P'_1)$ may be a narrow state with a width of $\Gamma\simeq 22$ MeV.
 The $D^*K$ channel is the only OZI-allowed two-body strong decay channel of $D_s(1P_1)$ and $D_s(1P'_1)$.